ubclaunchpad/LP-website/README.md

-[Getting Started](GettingStarted/) contains everything new developers need to get productive at Launch Pad, including introductions to team structure, a list of the tools we currently use, and administrative details about the Launch Pad.
+[Getting Started](GettingStarted/) contains everything new developers need to get productive at Launch Pad, including introductions to team structure, a list of the tools we currently use, and administrative details about Launch Pad.

 ### 📖 Development Bible